You can choose your price plan

-As described above, the TOU price periods and Tier thresholds change with the season and are different during the winter (November 1 – April 30) and summer (May 1 – October 31) periods.
+The TOU price periods and Tier thresholds change with the season and are different during the winter (November 1 – April 30) and summer (May 1 – October 31) periods.
 Does the amount of electricity you use change based on the season?

-If you’re thinking about switching, you should pay close attention to how much electricity you use in a month, because on Tiered pricing the price is higher for every kWh of electricity that you use above the Tier threshold of 1,000 kWh in the winter or 600 kWh in the summer.
 For instance, if you heat your home electrically, your monthly use in the winter may be higher.
 And the same goes for the summer if you need to run your air conditioner.

 With TOU prices, the price depends on when you use electricity.
 Although the TOU price periods also change with the season, the electricity you use after 7 p.m. every day, and all the time on weekends and holidays, is charged at the lowest price under TOU all year round.

 Are you often home during the day on weekdays, so that shifting your usage is more challenging?
 Do you have large appliances that you need to run during the day on weekdays?
 Can you shift more of that usage to nighttime or weekend hours?

 We've created videos that feature lifestyles of different customers considering their pricing options.
 Watch them below.